RiceComp215-Staff/RiceChecks/README.md

   tests and it all looks the same when RiceChecks reads the logs.

 - **What about [Spotless](https://github.com/diffplug/spotless) or [SpotBugs](https://github.com/spotbugs/spotbugs)?**
-  Spotless is analogous to [Checkstyle](http://checkstyle.sourceforge.net/) and [google-java-format](https://github.com/google/google-java-format).
+  Spotless is analogous to [CheckStyle](http://checkstyle.sourceforge.net/) and [google-java-format](https://github.com/google/google-java-format).
   SpotBugs is analogous to [ErrorProne](https://errorprone.info/).
 You could certainly engineer support for additional tooling into RiceChecks, but it's not here right now.

-- **Why are you using both Checkstyle and google-java-format?** The nice thing about google-java-format is that it provides an auto-indenter (`googleJavaFormat`) that students can run as a Gradle task.
-We still need Checkstyle to enforce other useful Java practices, like capital names for classes with matching filenames.
-Checkstyle saves us from weird scenarios where a Java program compiles on a case-insensitive filesystem (Windows or Mac) but not on a case-sensitive filesystem (Linux).
+- **Why are you using both CheckStyle and google-java-format?** The nice thing about google-java-format is that it provides an auto-indenter that students can run as a Gradle task (`googleJavaFormat`).
+We still need CheckStyle to enforce other useful Java practices, like capital names for classes with matching filenames.
+CheckStyle saves us from weird scenarios where a Java program compiles on a case-insensitive filesystem (Windows or Mac) but not on a case-sensitive filesystem (Linux).

 - **Why do you write out the grading policy to a YAML file?
-Why not just re-read the annotations every time?** Let's say you want to have "secret" unit tests that you don't initially give to your students.
-You can construct a policy with them present, save it to the YAML file, and then delete the "secret" Java test file prior to distributing the project to your students.
+Why not just re-read the annotations every time?** Let's say you want to have "secret" unit tests that you don't initially give to your students, perhaps because you want to make them write their own tests before seeing yours.
+You can construct a policy with your tests present, save it to the YAML file, and then delete your "secret" Java test file prior to distributing the project to your students.
 When the student runs the autograder, it will notice that the "secret" tests are missing and treat them as having failed.
   When you later add them back in, everything works.